SimonCropp/MarkdownSnippets/docs/github-action.md

 # GitHub Actions

 Markdown snippets can be run inside a [GitHub Action](https://help.github.com/en/actions) by installing and using [MarkdownSnippets.Tool](/readme.md#installation).
-This can be useful to ensure md docs are in sync when .source files are edited online, and without needing to re-generate d docs locally.
+This can be useful to ensure md docs are in sync when .source files are edited online, and without needing to re-generate the docs locally.

 Add the following to `.github\workflows\on-push-do-doco.yml` in the target repository.